 Renewable generation from company-owned and contracted solar and wind facilities represent an important and growing segment of our resource mix.

-Through our Energy Vision 2020 initiative, we're significantly expanding the amount of wind power serving customers by 2020 and "repowering" our existing wind resources.
+Through our Energy Vision 2020 initiative, we've significantly expanded the amount of wind power serving customers and "repowered" our existing wind resources.

 Black Cap started generating electricity for customers in October 2012 and produces enough energy to serve about 400 average homes annually.
 Black Cap was the first utility-scale solar operation in Oregon to begin supplying power.

 Dunlap I is located in Carbon County, Wyoming (near Medicine Bow).
-The 74, 1.5-megawatt turbines generate 111 megawatts of electricity.
+The turbines generate 111 megawatts of electricity.

 High Plains is a 99-megawatt project near the town of McFadden, Wyoming.
 The project includes 66 1.5 MW turbines located in Albany County.